9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **End of Entry Thoughts**

 It's quite unfortunate that there is potentially a spacing issue because I would have like to get a prototyping bed close to fully built in Fusion tonight.
 At least I have a pneumatic pusher designed physically and built, and I just need to wait and see if lengths are correct for the cylinder bores and if I need to alter the design to accommodate for any potential differences.
-Since I can't really work on designs until I know what my spacing is for the pneumatic pusher, I would like to begin tomorrow by working on formulating a test for the different RPM Speeds and work on figuring out a gear ratio that will work universally for all the different RPM so we don't have to constantly change gear ratios on the prototyping bed.
+Since I can't really work on designs until I know what my spacing is for the pneumatic pusher, I would like to begin tomorrow by working on formulating a test for the different RPM Speeds and work on figuring out a gear ratio that will work universally for all the different RPM, so we don't have to constantly change gear ratios on the prototyping bed.